-It might not be Guadeloupe’s capital (that distinction goes to Basse-Terre) but Pointe-à-Pitre is the island’s biggest city and arguably its cultural centre with the highest concentration of museums, restaurants and bars.
-Due to the vicinity of the airport and ferry terminal it’s also likely the city you’ll arrive in, when first coming to Guadeloupe.
+It might not be Guadeloupe’s capital (that distinction goes to Basse-Terre) but Pointe-à-Pitre is the island’s biggest city and arguably its cultural centre, with the highest concentration of museums, restaurants and bars.

 Place de la Victoire and Fish Market